 Averted more often than not in The Muppet Show, Sesame Street, and other productions featuring The Muppets.
 While the operators all perform multiple characters, they must operate each Muppet as well as do the voice, making it virtually impossible for one performer to handle two characters at once.
 So we seldom, for instance, see Fozzie and Miss Piggy (both performed by Frank Oz) interact.
 When they do interact, the standard method is to pre-record the character that is easier to handle.
 This is why, for example, it was Floyd Pepper (performed by Jerry Nelson) who represented the Electric Mayhem band in backstage discussions with Kermit the Frog (performed by Jim Henson), even though Dr. Teeth (also performed by Henson) was actually the band's leader.

 The Muppet feature films, on the other hand, enabled more of this to occur.
 The Muppet Movie, for instance, features a duet with Kermit the Frog and Rowlf the Dog, both voiced at the time by Jim Henson.

 Big Bird and Oscar are both voiced by Carroll Spinney; in scenes with the two of them together Spinney would pre-record Oscar's dialog and someone else would operate him, since he's easier to handle than full-body Muppet Big Bird.
-This has changed a little as the performers have grown older, retired, and/or had health issues.
+This has changed a little as the performers have grown older, retired and/or had health issues.
 Carroll Spinney still operates Big Bird or Oscar; his understudies Matt Vogel (Big Bird) and Eric Jacobson (Oscar) now puppeteer the characters.
-Jerry Nelson, on the other hand, now handles only the voices of his characters, not the puppetry from his retirement in 2004 up until his death in 2012.
+Jerry Nelson, on the other hand, handled only the voices of his characters and not the puppetry from his retirement in 2004 up until his death in 2012.

 One impressive bit by ventriloquist Jeff Dunham involves him getting in a rapidfire three-way argument with two of his characters.
 In another routine, the same two characters start having a conversation in presumably fluent Spanish, and Jeff remarks that he feels left out because "I don't speak Spanish!"
 No wonder one of his shows is called Arguing with Myself.